Sandeep Unnikrishnan: Military career

-In Indian Military Academy (IMA), Dehradun, he was the part of 104th regular course.
-On 12 June 1999, he graduated from IMA and got commissioned as Lieutenant in the 7th Battalion of the Bihar Regiment (Infantry) of Indian Army.
+In the Indian Military Academy (IMA), Dehradun, he was part of the 104th regular course.
+On 12 June 1999, he graduated from the IMA and got commissioned as Lieutenant in the 7th Battalion of the Bihar Regiment (Infantry) of Indian Army.
 During Operation Vijay in July 1999, he was regarded positively at the forward posts in the face of heavy artillery firing and small arms fire by Pakistan troops.
 On the evening of 31 December 1999, he led a team of six soldiers and established a post 200 metres from the opposing side and under direct observation and fire.

-Unnikrishnan received a substantive promotion to captain on 12 June 2003, followed by promotion to major on 13 June 2005.
-During the 'Ghatak course' (at the Infantry wing Commando School, Belgaum), he topped the course twice earning an "Instructor grading" and Commendation.
+He received a substantive promotion to Captain on 12 June 2003, followed by promotion to the rank of Major on 13 June 2005.
+During the 'Ghatak course' (at the Infantry wing Commando School, Belgaum), he topped the course twice earning an "Instructor" grading and a Commendation.

-He was also trained in High Altitude Warfare school, Gulmarg.
+He was also trained at the High Altitude Warfare School, Gulmarg.
 After serving in different locations including Siachen, Jammu and Kashmir, Gujarat (during 2002 Gujarat Riots), Hyderabad and Rajasthan, he was selected to join the National Security Guards.
 On completion of training, he was assigned as the training officer of the 51 Special Action Group (51 SAG) of NSG, in January 2007 and also participated in various operations of the NSG.